yhoungdev/yhoungdev/README.md

 I make magic with code 🪄

+I Dable with
+Javascript ( Next, React, Astro, Node, Express ), Typescript, Bash and Little of Rust

 #### WHAT I DO IN MY FREE TIMES
 * During my freetime I research about Bitcoin ₿ and play with raspberry pi ( setting up personal server )
 * Contribute to Open Source